[Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

 • access:

-• Railway: Get off at Toge Station on the JR Ou Main Line, and take a taxi for about 15 minutes (pick-up and drop-off available)
+• Train: Get off at Toge Station on the JR Ou Main Line, then take a taxi for about 15 minutes (pick-up service available)

-• Car: Approximately 1 hour from Tohoku Expressway Fukushima Iizaka IC, approximately 50 minutes from Yonezawa city
+• By car: Approximately 1 hour from Fukushima Iizaka IC on the Tohoku Expressway, approximately 50 minutes from Yonezawa city

 Google Map